jeroendesloovere/wunderlist-php-api/README.md

 ### Using Composer

 When using [Composer](https://getcomposer.org) you can always load in the latest version.
-[Check Packagist](https://packagist.org/packages/jeroendesloovere/wunderlist-php-api).

 ```
 {